zZhiG/SER/README.md

 # SER: A semantics-enhanced refiner

-This manuscript presents a semantics-enhanced refiner for enhancing the detailed texture and global semantic information of image features，and it was accepted by [ICIC 2024](http://www.ic-icc.cn/2024/index.htm).
+This manuscript presents a semantics-enhanced refiner for enhancing the detailed texture and global semantic information of image features.

 <div align=center>
 <img src="SER.png" width="400px">